Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Our Methods

 where $B^{i,U}$ is defined recursively from the $B^{i,u}$'s as:

-Finally, we define the output feature of the final cascading block $H^b$ by combining both the local and the global cascading with $H^0$, the output of the entry layer.
+where, $g$ is a 1$\times$1 convolution layer.
+Finally, we define the output of the final cascading block $H^B$ by combining all $H^i$'s for $i=0,\cdots,b-1$.

+where $\mathbf{X}$ is the input LR image, $f$ is the first convolution layer (with parameter $W_c$) of the network, and $W^b_B$ is the parameter set of each cascading block.
-On top of our preliminary work~\cite{ahn2018fast}, we make some modifications to the model to boost up the performance.

-First, inspired by the VDSR~\cite{vdsr2016}, we attach global residual learning in our framework.
+On top of our preliminary work~\cite{ahn2018fast}, we make the following modifications to the model to boost up the SR performance. \textbf{1)} Inspired by the VDSR~\cite{vdsr2016}, we adopt the global residual learning to our framework.
 To do that, we aggregate the output of the entry layers and the final 1$\times$1 convolution layer right before the upsampling block.
-Formally, it can be written as

-where the final feature map $O$ becomes the input to the upsampling block.
-The effect of this final addition might appear redundant, since the output of the first convolution is already added to the 1$\times$1 before being added again in the next step.
-Nonetheless, we found that this duplicate addition is beneficial to the overall performance with little computational overhead.
-Second, unlike the CARN, we adjust the positions of the nonlinearities in the network.
+Formally, it can be written as $O = H^b + H^0$, where the final feature map $O$ becomes the input to the upsampling block.
+The effect of this final addition might appear redundant since the output of the first convolution is already added to the 1$\times$1 before being added again in the next step.
+Nonetheless, we found that this duplicate addition is beneficial to the overall SR performance with little computational overhead. \textbf{2)} We adjust the positions of ReLU in the network.
 That is, we eliminate the nonlinearities following the 1$\times$1 convolution layer.
-Additionally, we attach additional nonlinearities in the upsampling unit in order to increase the expressive power of the network.
+Additionally, we add nonlinearities in the upsampling unit to increase the expressive power of the network.

-By applying the cascading mechanism on the local and global levels, we can get two advantages: \textbf{1)} The model incorporates features from multiple layers, which allows learning a multi-level representation. \textbf{2)} The multi-level cascading connection operates as a multi-level shortcut connection that easily propagates information from lower to higher layers (and vice-versa, in the case of back-propagation).
-Hence, the model can reconstruct the LR image based on multi-level features, and the upsampling unit also upsamples images by taking diverse features into account.
-Thus, our design helps the model to restore the details and contexts of the image.
+By applying the cascading mechanism on the local and global levels, we can get two advantages: \textbf{1)} The model incorporates features from multiple layers, which allows learning multi-level feature representations. \textbf{2)} The multi-level cascading connection operates as a multi-level shortcut connection that easily propagates information from lower to higher layers (and vice-versa, in the case of back-propagation).
+Hence, the network can reconstruct the LR image based on multi-level features, and the upsampling unit also upsamples images by taking diverse features (from multiple layers) into account.
+Thus, our design helps the model to boost the SR performance.
+We will show how such modules effectively work in \Sref{subsec:model_analysis}.